HimanshuBajpai869/himanshubajpai.github.io/index.md

 #### Fractal Analytics | Machine Learning Engineer | October-2021-Present
 Working on bringing Machine Learning system to production to help business stakeholders make decision based on analytics.

-Automate OnPrem DS Solution : To migrate the on-prem Data Analytics solution to Microsoft Azure.
-Provide a UI so that Data scientists can run their experiments based on input parameters and visualize the results in Power-BI and allow them to publish the results for business user to understand the story.
+=> Automate OnPrem DS Solution : To migrate the on-prem Data Analytics solution to Microsoft Azure.
+Provide a UI so that Data scientists .can run their experiments based on input parameters and visualize the results in Power-BI and allow them to publish the results for business user to understand the story.

 Tools/Technologies Used: PySpark, ETL, Python, SQL, GitHub, Scala, Databricks, Storage Account, REST API, Microsoft Power Platform (PowerApps, PowerBI)